 Congratulations!
 You are now officially a member of UC Davis School of Veterinary Medicine family!
-Please contact the Office of Professional Education at firstname.lastname@example.org if you have any questions or concerns.
-We want to make sure you feel supported as you prepare to start the DVM program.
-In that effort, all incoming DVM students receive regular emails and Canvas announcements from our student support stuff during the summer prior to enrollment.
-These emails and announcements contain information, resources and tasks to be completed before the first day of the program.
+Please contact the Office of Professional Education at email@example.com if you have any questions or concerns.
+We want to support you as you prepare to start the DVM program.
+In that effort, all incoming DVM students receive regular emails and Canvas announcements from our student support staff during the summer before enrollment.
+These emails and announcements contain information, resources, and tasks to be completed before the first day of the program.
 While the emails and announcements will have detailed instructions and deadlines, this page provides an overview of some of the most important tasks to complete.

 Submit your Statement of Intent to Registrar

-Log in to the DVM applicant portal with the link provided to you via email.
-On the home screen in the applicant portal, select the “Accept or Decline Your Admission” button.
-Formally accepting your offer of admission let us know that you plan to enroll in the UCD DVM program and is required before we can provide new student services and information to you.
+- Log in to the DVM applicant portal with the link provided to you via email.
+Select the “Accept or Decline Your Admission” button on the home screen in the applicant portal.
+Formally accepting your offer of admission lets us know that you plan to enroll in the UCD DVM program and is required before we can provide you with new student services and information.

 Submit your Statement of Legal Residence

-The Statement of Legal Residence (SLR) is used to determine student fees.
-Even if you have lived in California all of your life, you must still provide evidence of your residency.
+- The Statement of Legal Residence (SLR) determines student fees.
+Even if you have lived in California all your life, you must still provide evidence of your residency.
 The statement must be filed with the Office of the Registrar before the SVM can place you into DVM classes.
 More information about the SLR is available at https://registrar.ucdavis.edu/tuition/residence/processes/slr-basics.

 Set up your UC Davis Computing Account and UC Davis Email

-All new students must establish a campus computing account and a UC Davis e-mail account.
-It may take up to 48 hours after submitting the Statement of Intent to Register (SIR) before you are able to access this function.
-These tasks must be completed for you to gain access to instructional materials in Canvas, our online learning management system.
-Detailed instructions about setting up a computing account is provided by the DVM Admissions staff in January; guidance regarding email accounts is distributed by May.
+- All new students must establish campus computing and UC Davis e-mail accounts.
+It may take up to 48 hours after submitting the Statement of Intent to Register (SIR) before you can access this function.
+These tasks must be completed to access instructional materials in Canvas, our online learning management system.
+Detailed instructions about setting up a computing account are provided by the DVM Admissions staff in January; guidance regarding email accounts will be distributed by May.

 Complete the UC and SVM New Student Health Requirements

-DVM students are required to complete the UC system-wide student health requirements prior to start of the DVM program.
+- DVM students are required to complete the UC system-wide student health requirements before the start of the DVM program.
 These requirements include submitting a TB Risk Screening Questionnaire, evidence of COVID-19 vaccination, and immunization records to UCD Student Health and Counseling Services (SHCS).
 These immunization requirements include two MMR (Measles, Mumps, Rubella) vaccines, two Varicella vaccines, one adult TDAP, and one meningococcal vaccine (Menactra, Menomune, or Menveo).

-Finally, all incoming DVM students submit a release of health information.
+Finally, all incoming DVM students submit a release of health information (ROI) form.
 This release allows the SHCS to share with the SVM specific health information that may affect our community, including incidents of animal bites and injuries, notification of zoonotic diseases, and the coordination of medical clearances for N95 mask fittings.
 The SVM does not gain access to an individual student’s confidential, medical record.

 More information about UC health requirements for new students can be found at https://shcs.ucdavis.edu/new-students.
 Additional information about rabies titers and the health information release will be provided by DVM support staff by May.